jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Multi-rate PIEs and their investors
 (1B) An investor in a multi-rate PIE who has an imputation credit attributed for use under section HM 54 (Use of tax credits other than foreign tax credits by investors) has a tax credit for the tax year of an amount equal to the amount of the imputation credit.
 Exclusion
 (2) For a returning share transfer, a share user does not have a tax credit for an imputation credit attached to a dividend derived in a period in which they hold a share acquired under the transfer.
-However, a person providing a share under a returning share transfer is allowed a tax credit for the amount of an imputation credit recorded in the credit transfer notice, see section LE 7.
+However, a person providing a share under a returning share transfer is allowed a tax credit for the amount of an imputation credit recorded in the credit transfer notice, see section LE 7 except if the person is related to the share user or the returning share transfer is a structured arrangement, see section FH 4(5) (Receipts under financial instruments producing deduction without income).
 When amount altered
 (3) The amount of the person’s credit in subsection (1) may be reduced or increased if any of sections LE 4 to LE 10 apply.
 Portfolio tax rate entities and investors in entities